 Renowned science fiction writer William Gibson observed several years ago that “the future has already happened – it is just not evenly distributed.”

-This quote seems especially fitting given that North American farmers have just used mobile devices on the job although these methods have been used for nearly 10 years in developing countries in Asia and Africa.
+This seems especially fitting given that North American farmers use mobile devices on the job.

-As part of a series of mobile agriculture (mAgriculture) reports released by Float Mobile Learning, authors Gary Woodill and Chad Udell look at the future uses of mobile technologies in commercial harvesting, decision support systems and problem prevention.
-This future, they suggest, will be driven by three variables in the global environment over the coming decade: globalization, climate change and the explosion of mobile technology availability.
+As part of a series of mobile agriculture (mAgriculture) reports released by Float Mobile Learning, authors Gary Woodill and Chad Udell look at the future use of mobile technologies in commercial harvesting, decision support systems, and problem prevention.
+This future, they suggest, will be driven by three variables in the global environment over the coming decade: globalization, climate change, and the explosion of mobile technology availability.

 Gary and Chad state that the use of mobile phones and tablet computers is revolutionary “because it changes the job from one of relative isolation and individual decision-making to bring, a ‘knowledge worker.’”

-Mobile technology is perfect for forestry operations as its affordances include location, mapping, diagnostics, images and communication abilities.
-For example, Gary and Chad note that routing lumber trucks using mobile phones can result in better safety and less traffic interruptions.
+Mobile technology is perfect for forestry operations as its affordances include location, mapping, diagnostics, images, and communication abilities.
+For example, Gary and Chad note that routing lumber trucks using mobile phones can result in better safety and fewer traffic interruptions.

 All three areas will enjoy precision agriculture as each aspect of farming and harvesting is different.
 Several studies and initiatives are discussed in the research.
 They include, for example, how using smartphones could maximize production and cost-effectiveness in livestock agriculture, such as the feasibility of a remote pig farm operation.